Miccighel/Readersourcing-2.0-RS_Server/README.md

 The named volumes retain both the PostgreSQL data and the prepared publications when the containers are recreated.
 The application container runs as an unprivileged user with a read only root file system.
 Temporary directories and the private publication volume are the only writable application locations.
+The Compose file also supplies initial CPU, memory, process, and log limits and binds the application to the local host by default.
+The complete public deployment checklist is available in [`docs/production.md`](docs/production.md).
+Backup and restore instructions are available in [`docs/backups.md`](docs/backups.md).

 <h4>Quick Cheatsheet</h4>